 On the other hand, I have developed an equal compulsion to compete.
 After I got a taste of my first county fair, I was impossibly hooked on winning shiny ribbons.
 (Not for the ribbons themselves, of course.
 It’s about that fleeting, shiny feeling.)
 An unfortunate byproduct of my new habit is a tendency to wander through upscale markets, paying too much money for ingredients that might give my preserves an extra edge.

 I loved making this lingonberry rosehip conserve, because it brought my compulsions together without conflict.
 I invented it last month when we were in Alaska, using what was growing around our cabin and what we had in our stock of food supplies.
-And I do think it’s a contender for next year’s county fair.
-(Last year’s did well, so I’ve set the bar high.
-If you’re interested, you can find that Best of Show recipe for Red Wine and Clementine Apricots and Prunes in my new eBook.)
+It may be a contender for next year’s county fair.

 This project was particularly fun because I didn’t have certain kinds of equipment I’d usually consider important.
 Let’s start with a refrigerator and freezer.
 We stash our food in a “cold hole” — a storage box dug into the permafrost.